JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 We see that our function typedef from C has been turned into Kotlin `typealias`.
 It uses `CPointer<..>` type to represent the pointer parameters, and `CFunction<(Int)->Int>` to represent the function signature.
-There is an `invoke` operator extension function available for all `CPointer<CFunction<..>` types, so that it is possible to call it as you would any other function in Kotlin.
+There is an `invoke` operator extension function available for all `CPointer<CFunction<..>` types, so that it is possible to call it as you would call any other function in Kotlin.

 ## Passing Kotlin Function as C Function Pointer